ivanpaulovich/todo/README.md

-# Clean Architecture Sample with .NET Core
+# :cyclone: Clean Architecture Sample with .NET Core

 An example of the classic Clean Architecture from Uncle Bob.